 You’ll also explore three key supportive strategies–ones that will both enhance your implementation of choice while also paying dividends throughout the day and across the curriculum: creating a safe and supportive learning environment, boosting student ownership of learning, and teaching students how to learn.

 Perhaps most importantly, you’ll learn a concrete and practical process that will guide your planning and students’ work as you implement choice, whether students are choosing between two articles to read or designing their own independent learning investigation.

-Chosen as the ASCD Editor’s Pick for April of 2016, it was distributed to more than 60,000 educators in over 100 countries upon its release in late April.
-Order a copy now!
+Chosen as the ASCD Editor’s Pick for April of 2016, it was distributed to more than 60,000 educators in over 100 countries upon its release in April, 2016.
+Order a copy on Amazon now!

 To explore professional development offerings that connect with this book, check out the Great Academic Teaching and Learning professional development section.